MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Discussion

 \subsection{Limitations}

-The experiments were limited to open loop control, with joint trajectories pre-calculated on a host laptop.
-This architecture was necessitated by the processing constraints of the ESP32-C3 microcontroller, which can experience significant scheduling delays within the FreeRTOS framework when concurrently managing ESP-NOW communication with the host, half-duplex DYNAMIXEL servo actuation, and sensor data polling.
-Although these latency issues were mitigated through code optimization and offboard computation, this approach limits the robot's ability to respond to abrupt changes in orientation or variations in terrain.
+While the experimental results validate MiNI-Q's mechanical versatility, several constraints remain.
+First, locomotion trials were limited to open-loop control, with joint trajectories pre-calculated on a host laptop.
+This architecture was necessitated by the processing constraints of the onboard ESP32-C3 microcontroller, which can experience significant scheduling delays within the FreeRTOS framework when concurrently managing ESP-NOW communication with the host, half-duplex DYNAMIXEL servo actuation, and high-frequency sensor data polling.
+Although these latency issues were mitigated through code optimization and offboard computation, this approach limits the robot's ability to respond to abrupt disturbances or unmodeled terrain variations.

-Additionally, the fidelity of the current sensors within the DYNAMIXEL actuators remains a point of investigation.
+Second, the fidelity of the internal current sensors of the DYNAMIXEL actuators remains a point of investigation.
 These sensors may be subject to noise that affects the precision of the COT calculation.
 Furthermore, while the bus voltage was assumed to be constant at 6.0 V for simplification, fluctuations in battery voltage and back-EMF generated by the actuators can introduce minor discrepancies between the calculated and actual power draw.